edarchimbaud/vnpy/docs/chart_wizard.md

 Please note that the IB interface does not get all contract information automatically when you log in, but only when you subscribe to the market manually.
 Therefore, you need to subscribe to the contract quotes manually on the main interface before launching the module.

-Since VeighNa itself does not provide any data service, for the historical data used in the process of K-line charting, the domestic futures historical data is provided by the data service, users need to prepare and configure the data service account (for details of the configuration method, please refer to the Global Configuration section of the Basic Usage chapter).
+Since VeighNa itself does not provide any data service, for the historical data used in the process of bar charting, the domestic futures historical data is provided by the data service, users need to prepare and configure the data service account (for details of the configuration method, please refer to the Global Configuration section of the Basic Usage chapter).

-After successfully connecting to the trading interface, click [Function] -> [K-Line Chart] in the menu bar, or click the icon on the left side button bar:
+After successfully connecting to the trading interface, click [Function] -> [Bar Chart] in the menu bar, or click the icon on the left side button bar:

 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/chart_wizard/1.png)

-You can enter the UI interface of the real-time K-line chart module, as shown in the following figure:
+You can enter the UI interface of the real-time bar chart module, as shown in the following figure:

 ![](https://vnpy-doc.oss-cn-shanghai.aliyuncs.com/chart_wizard/2.png)